Abhinav-09-Bhardwaj/temp/README.md

 so Thank you Bikash

-Also, I don't want to miss Greg, as he is not with our team right now, but he had also helped me a lot with DB related stuffs, so thanks to him as well.
+Also, I don't want to miss Greg, as he is not with our team right now, but he had supported me significantly with DB related stuffs, so thanks to him as well.

 And from offshore, a big thanks to Suhas & Akshay — I can’t list everything in single call, but they’ve truly been my support system here.